 - The contractor doing the work is required to secure a plumbing permit through the Building Division.
 The plumbing permit fee is $135 for the secondary meter.
 Pick up the secondary meter.

 - 1" meter $410

 - 1 1/2" Turbo meter $550

 - Have the meter installed and plumbing changes made according to the diagram provided.
 This must be done within 30 days of purchase.

-- After both meters are set, contractor (or homeowner) must call for an inspection in the Building Division at 248-594-2818.
+- After both meters are set, contractor (or homeowner) must schedule an inspection at www.BSAonline.com.
 Must have the permit number to schedule an inspection.

 Once the inspection is approved, the Water & Sewer Division must have access to install remote.
 Appointments should be schedule within 24 hours of inspection approval by calling 248-594-2800.

 A separate billing account will be set up for reading the secondary meter and billed for water only charges on the outdoor water use.

 Secondary Meter Proper Installation

 Now that you have your secondary meter, click here for the checklist to complete the process.